RahulCode59/Calculator/README.md

 *a INTERACTIVE layout has been made.

 *Layout has been designed in such a way that it looks colorfull,interactive and easy to use.

+                                              HOW To RUn
+*TO run the program you simply have to clone or download the file and run the "html" file in any browser.

+                                              SCREENSHOT